gene-git/wg_tool/README.rst

 New
 ===

+ * Use python 3 ipaddress in place of 3rd party netaddr module.

+ * Code reorg

  * Split route - new option set allowed_ips in user configs.
 By default it has everything going via the VPN.
 Split routing is useful.

    For example you may want to route via the VPN only those networks on the LAN (inside) of the vpn server while allowing all other packets to go directly out.

    This is also useful when setting up wireguard to join 2+ locations where each location's subnet is available to users at either location.

    This is done using "--allowed_ips" which sets the wireguard config "AllowedIPs".
    This option can be used when creating a new user:profile or when modifying an existing profile with *-mod*.

    See :ref:`options-section` section for more detail.

-* Add missing contrib directory to installer scrript

-* Uses sha3-384 to detect file changes (using python-cryptography module which wraps openssl)

  * Require python 3.11 or later

-* Restricted file permissions

-  New option, (*-fp, --fperms*), to ensure all files have appropriate permissions.
-  Earlier versions always did this.
-But it can be slow (esp over NFS) so its now a separate option to run on demand.

-* general tidy ups

  * Adjust for upcoming python changes.
    Some argparse options have been deprecated in 3.12 and will be removed in 3.14

 * New Feature: Multiple IP Address for user profiles.